 • Push or over stretch sore or tender muscles

 We hope you have discovered something new from our stretching checklist that you can now put into practice next time you stretch!

 By Lauren MacKinnon - Founder & Principle of DTLS

 Want to put these tips and tricks into practice but are feeling overwhelmed?

-Create better stretching habits with us in our OPEN STRETCH classes online!
+Create better stretching habits with us in our ADULT STRETCH classes!